xlen321/airbnb-clone/README.md

 # 🏡 Airbnb Clone

 A scalable backend system inspired by Airbnb, built using **Spring Boot**, **JPA/Hibernate**, and **PostgreSQL**.
-This project focuses on clean domain modeling, data integrity, and reliable booking workflows, reflecting how real-world hospitality platforms are designed.
+This project focuses on clean domain modeling, explicit lifecycle management, and reliable booking foundations, reflecting how real-world hospitality platforms are designed.

 The backend is being built incrementally with an emphasis on:
 - correctness over shortcuts
-- explicit modeling of availability and inventory
+- clear separation of lifecycle and availability
 - long-term maintainability and extensibility

 ---